“I love the collaborative atmosphere. TFG clients gain the benefit of every single professional’s knowledge and experience.”

 While at TFG, Joe has represented agricultural and municipal water and power agencies, and associations on a variety of legislative, regulatory and appropriations matters.
 In 2009, Joe helped agricultural water agencies serving more than a million acres in central California to win enactment of landmark legislation to settle a long-standing water supply conflict.
 Working for a major metropolitan county in Washington State, Joe led the effort to develop and enact legislation creating a new Corps of Engineers program to help localities to improve salmon habitat in the Puget Sound region.
 In the southwest, Joe worked with large irrigation and urban water agencies, federal authorities and congressional leaders on the development of the Quantification Settlement Agreement reorganizing the allocation of water from the Colorado River.
 Working with many of the same agencies, Joe later helped secure enactment of legislation to implement a multi-species habitat conservation program for the Lower Colorado River.
 As the Washington representative for the Family Farm Alliance, Joe was instrumental in securing policies and legislation that gave local authorities a greater voice in federal decisions affecting operations, maintenance and safety improvements at Bureau of Reclamation water and power projects.
 In addition to legislative achievements, Joe has helped water agencies in negotiations with federal agencies on regulatory and contract matters and has led efforts to secure appropriations for flood control and water supply infrastructure projects.

-Joe received a B.S. in Journalism, cum laude, from the University of Maryland at College Park and is the leader of the Water and Natural Resources Practice Management Team.
+Joe received a B.S. in Journalism, cum laude, from the University of Maryland at College Park,.